tom-mi/iBrew/README.md

     kettle                 assumes kettle
     fahrenheid             PARTLY WORKING use fahrenheid
     command                action to take!
-    host                   host address of the appliance (format: ip4, ip6, fqdn)
+    host                   host address of the appliance (format: ip4, ip6, fqdn), only use if detection fails port                   port of appliance, optional, only use if detection fails

   If you do not supply a host, it will try to connect to the first detected appliance Thus if you have more then one appliance supply a host (if its not in direct mode)